 Every year, we taste a range of individual cultivar production lots of tencha in leaf form and test-mill batches into matcha.
 We taste to understand the unique performance of each cultivar, which varies from season to season.
 We then assemble and taste trials of cultivar blends to create the perfect cho wa of amaku, koku, awaku, and shibuku, which translates as harmony and balance of umami, density, briskness, and bitterness.
 The cultivar components of Kirishima Blend shift from season to season, according to our collaborative effort to create the most balanced and vivid expression of this southern Japanese appellation of origin.

-This year, Nishi grew Tsuyuhikari cultivar tea bushes under shading for a special edition of a single cultivar organic matcha for Rishi.
-In current Rishi offerings, the Tsuyuhikari cultivar is utilized in Organic Teahouse Matcha and Organic Barista Matcha.
+Nishi grows tea bushes under shading for a special edition of a single cultivar organic matcha for Rishi.
+Some of this tea is utilized in Organic Teahouse Matcha and Organic Barista Matcha.
 The technique used for this process is referred to as Hoop Shading, defined as, “shading indirectly using a specific framework.”
 The frame is built over tea fields and covered with black plastic material.
 This process makes the tea a vibrant, verdant green.
 The method of beginning with a single layer of shade for the first few days and then adding on a second for the following 10 days improves the process even further.
 This type of shading can give more than 99% coverage to block sunlight.
 Although hoop shading requires more work, it increases airflow to the tea plants eliminates the risk of scratching the tea leaves as with direct covering.

 Toshimi San is a true master of compost development and soil management.
 In the forest, the Nishi family cultivates shitakes on logs specifically organized to cultivate these mushrooms.
 Every few years, the logs are rotated out, chopped into smaller pieces, and added to the compost.
 This enriches the bacteriological activity and primes the compost to fertilize the tea gardens.
 When creating piles, they must sit for three years to ferment before being used on the fields.
 Sometimes the beneficial bacteria in the soil of that garden is so ripe and active that you can see the soil surface bubble.